-Proficiency in Designated Security Duties course is for crew who are required to perform a security related duty on-board a ship or superyacht.
-The one-day, MCA approved course provides the essential training to enable you to perform you role on-board.
+Proficiency in Designated Security Duties Course is for crew members who are required to perform a security-related duty onboard a ship or Superyacht.
+The one-day, MCA approved Course provides the essential training to enable you to perform you role onboard.

 Security related training

-Under Chapter X1-2 of SOLAS (Safety or Lives at Sea) requires that all vessels over 500 gross tonnes (around 50 meters) are to comply with the I.S.P.S code which means vessels must maintain adequate security on-board at all times.
-To satisfy the requirements, vessels produce a ship security plan outlining what measures the ship will take to minimise the risk of unauthorised persons getting on-board.
-The ship security plan will involve having a number of trained crew on-board that are able to perform the security duties outlined within the plan.
+Chapter X1-2 of SOLAS (Safety of Life at Sea) requires that all vessels over 500 gross tonnes (around 50 meters) are to comply with the I.S.P.S code which means vessels must maintain adequate security onboard at all times.
+To satisfy the requirements, vessels produce a ship security plan outlining what measures the ship will take to minimise the risk of unauthorised persons getting onboard.
+The ship security plan will involve having a number of trained crew onboard who are able to perform the security duties outlined within the plan.

-Those crew will need to complete this Proficiency in Designated Security Duties Course, to familiarise themselves with the roles and responsibilities on-board.
+Those crew members will need to complete this Proficiency in Designated Security Duties Course to familiarise themselves with the roles and responsibilities onboard.

 Starting a career at Sea

-If you are about to start a career at sea then we recommend that you complete this one day course qualifying you to undertake security related duties on-board your ship or superyacht.
+If you are about to start a career at sea then we recommend you complete this one-day course qualifying you to undertake security-related duties on-board your ship or Superyacht.
 This is a great qualification to add to your CV.

 - MCA approved certificate.